dz529770-a11y/my-app-privacy-policy/PRIVACY_POLICY.md

 - Contacts from the phone book.

 **What is used on the device:**
-- **Voice input** — processed exclusively by the device's built-in Android speech recognition (Google/Samsung, etc.), without transmission to third-party servers.
+- **Voice input** — processed by the device's built-in Android speech recognition service (Google, Samsung, Huawei, etc.).
+Depending on device settings and available offline models, audio may be processed locally or transmitted to the respective provider's servers for recognition.
+The App itself does not store or transmit voice data.
 - **Discount card photos** — saved locally in the app's internal storage.
 - **Yandex Advertising SDK (Yandex Mobile Ads)** — has access to the device's advertising identifier (ADID) in accordance with its own privacy policy for displaying contextual ads.